 The future of animal testing in research

-Bioprinting, organoids and organs-on-chips are all early stage technologies with the potential for making in vitro research more representative of humans.
-While they are big improvements over traditional cell cultures in the drug development process, they are still limited in regards to predicting the behavior of a drug in a person.
-This means that animal models are still likely to be a common drug development tool in the future, as a way to validate the in vitro models.
+Bioprinting, organoids, and organs-on-a-chip are all early stage technologies with the potential for making in vitro research better predict the effects that a drug will have on humans.
+While they represent a big improvement over traditional cell cultures in the drug development process, they are still limited in regards to predicting the behavior of a drug.
+This means that, while these technologies may reduce animal testing, animals will still likely be used to validate the results before testing in humans.

-One big issue with animal research is that animal testing doesn’t represent human patients perfectly.
-This is particularly the case in neurodegenerative diseases such as Alzheimer’s disease, where many drugs have failed in the clinic after showing promise at the preclinical stage.
+Still, one big issue remains with animal research, which is that animal testing doesn’t represent human patients perfectly.
+This is particularly the case in neurodegenerative diseases such as Alzheimer’s, where many drugs have failed in clinical trials after showing promise in animal testing.

-“Animal models, on a general level, are not very predictive,” Joore from Mimetas remarked.
+“Animal models, on a general level, are not very predictive,” remarked Joore.
 “If animal models worked perfectly, you wouldn’t have 90% attrition when you start doing a clinical trial.”

-Chris Magee, Head of Media and Public Affairs at the UK organization Understanding Animal Research, told me that animal models are actually great at safety predictions, but less predictive around drug efficacy, often because experiments have been oversold or badly designed in the past.
-This has improved a lot over the years.
+Chris Magee, Head of Media and Public Affairs at the organization Understanding Animal Research, told me that animal models are actually great at predicting the safety of a drug.
+However, they tend to be less predictive of drug efficacy, often because experiments have been oversold or badly designed in the past.